 - Prepare a planting site in full sun that is sheltered from a prevailing breeze or wind.

 - Work well-rotted compost or manure into the soil and add a cupful of all-purpose fertilizer to the bottom of the hole.

 - Dig a hole half again as deep and twice as wide as the tree’s roots.

 - Put a tree stake in place before planting.
-Drive the stake into the ground to the side of the hole to at least 2 feet deep.
+Drive the stake into the ground to the side of the hole to be at least 2 feet deep.

 - Set the tree in the hole so that the soil mark on the stem is at the surface level of the surrounding soil.
-Remove all twine and burlap from balled and burlapped trees.
+Remove all twine and burlap from balled-and-burlapped trees.
 Spread the roots out in all directions.